-Do artists give up when losing their natural ability?
-Does Ability’s deficiency prevent artists from creating art?
-Experience has proven that losing something is never a reason for giving up when motivation and passion exist.
+Does deficiency in physical ability prevent artists from creating art?
+Experiences have proven that losing something, someone or certain ability are never reasons for giving up when motivation and passion exis

 Deaf and music:

 Arthur Ellis is a totally blind artist in the UK who lost his sight due to meningitis.
 He tries to represent the visual hallucinations he experiences as a result of Charles Bonnet Syndrome – a consequence of his sightless.
 Keith Salmon is a visually impaired artist working in Ayrshire, Scotland.
 Michael Naranjo blind Native American sculptor lost eyesight in battlefield in Vietnam.
 John Dugdale is a photographer who has lost most of his eyesight to CMV retinitis.
 Sergej Popolsin is a Russian painter who after he had studied at the College of Arts in Irkutsk, Russia – lost in 1990 his eyesight to the full extent as a cause of serious head injury.
-The artist is now living and working in Vienna, Austria, is showing his paintings at successful exhibitions in a various of European countries and has a website.
+The artist is now living and working in Vienna, Austria and showing his paintings at successful exhibitions in a various of European countries.
 Pranav Lal is an Indian photographer who is blind since birth.John Bramblitt is a painter working in Denton, Texas who lost his sight due to epilepsy.

-No wonder there are some organizations that offer assistance and support for blind artists.
-Some of those organizations are the “Blind Artists Society”, USA.
+No wonder why there are some organizations support blind artists!
+Some of those organizations are the “Blind Artists Society”, USA,

 There are also, artists color blind or color deficient, such as the famous painter Vincent van Gogh, Charles Meyron, Mark Zuckerberg as well Claude Monet who had cataracts and was losing the ability to tell his color apart.
 Such artists have opened a world of black and white art and photos.